 Awarding of the M.A.
 DegreeAll graduate students, whether arriving with a B.A. or an M.A., have been admitted as doctoral students; the faculty expects that all students entering the program plan to complete the Ph.D. at UC Irvine.
 However, the program does award an M.A. en route to the Ph.D. for those students admitted initially with a B.A. only.

-Quarter of MA Advancement: Paperwork due to VS staff by end of week 6.
+Quarter of MA Advancement: Paperwork due to VS staff by end of week 6 of Winter quarter.

 Quarter of MA Conferral: MA paper due to VS staff by Friday of week 1.